NTanaka1994/p2ptest/README.md

 Clone this repository, and every user that in local network input username, IPaddress, PortNumber in "node.csv".
 And every user run "app.py".
 You can use file sharing service in your browser(localhost).
-<br>If you deploy any web server and edit node, you can use file sharing service in internet.